SRI-AIC/trace-clustering/README.md

 ![internal-eval](images/internal-eval.png)

+# Publications

+The Trace Clustering module was used in work described in the following publications:
+- Sequeira, P., Elenius, D., Hostetler, J., & Gervasio, M. (2022).
+[A Framework for Understanding and Visualizing Strategies of RL Agents](https://arxiv.org/abs/2208.08552). arXiv preprint arXiv:2208.08552.
+- Sequeira, P., Hostetler, J., & Gervasio, M. (2022).
+[Global and Local Analysis of Interestingness for Competency-Aware Deep Reinforcement Learning](https://arxiv.org/abs/2211.06376).
+Proceedings of AAAI FSS-22 Symposium "Lessons Learned for Autonomous Assessment of Machine Abilities (LLAAMA)".
+- Sequeira, P., & Gervasio, M. (2023).
+[IxDRL: A Novel Explainable Deep Reinforcement Learning Toolkit based on Analyses of Interestingness](https://arxiv.org/abs/2307.08933).
+Proceedings of the 1st World Conference on eXplainable Artificial Intelligence (xAI 2023).

 # License Notice

 The code is provided under the GPLv3 license (see [full license file](LICENSE.md)).
 To use the code under a different set of licensing terms, please contact [SRI International](https://www.sri.com/)'s licensing department at [licensee-ops@sri.com](mailto:licensee-ops@sri.com).